InMoment/inmoment-sdk-ios/Manual Installation.md

 ## Manual Installation

-1. [Download](https://www.github.com/InMoment/inmoment-sdk/releases/latest) and unzip the latest release.
+1. [Download](https://www.github.com/InMoment/inmoment-sdk-ios/releases/latest) and unzip the latest release.
-2. Drag `InMomentFeedbackKit.framework` into your Xcode project and choose "Copy if needed".
+2. Drag `InMoment.framework` into your Xcode project and choose "Copy if needed".
-3. Click the `+` in the `Embedded Binaries` section of your application's target, and select `InMomentFeedbackKit.framework`.
+3. Click the `+` in the `Embedded Binaries` section of your application's target, and select `InMoment.framework`.
 4. Add a "Run Script" build phase after "Embed Frameworks".
 Copy and paste the following script:

     ```bash